ianallannz/ianallannz.github.io/README.md

 - Welcome blog post
 - Carsonify v0.2
-  - use fonts in use
-  - 2rem right margin (or media query)
   - variation in bold colour
   - blinking links or similar
   - tilt on some text